 When I was younger I had a rock collection, and every now and then would purchase some new pretty rocks for this collection.
 They lived in a tin in my bedside just so I could pull them out every now and then, and looking at how pretty they were…

 Fortunately, appreciating crystals and rock formations is a hobby that translates to adulthood, and I’ve just gotten myself a couple of crystal geode-type rocks to add a little sparkle to my home decor.

 Not long ago I spotted an air plant for sale that was growing on a crystal and knew I had to try it for myself.
-And the good news is, this DIY air plant on a crystal geode is SUCH an easy DIY.
+And the good news is, the DIY air plant on a crystal geode is SO easy to do!

 How to Grow an Air Plant on a Crystal